Second-Harmonic-Generation/SHG-CW-G-Heat-Equation/README.md

 ## 3. How to Cite Us
-Please refer to the [**1.
-Cite Us**](./1.%20Cite%20Us/) folder for accurate citations.
+Please refer to the [**citation**](./citation/) folder for accurate citations.
 It contains essential guidelines for accurate referencing, ensuring accurate acknowledgement of our work.